website logo

 Why Banarasi Silk Sarees are Chosen for Weddings

-Banarasi silk sarees are favored in weddings because of their exquisite craftsmanship and royal look.
+Banarasi silk sarees are favored in the weddings because of their exquisite craftsmanship and royal look.
 The pure silk threads and elaborated zari work—both with gold and silver threads—interwoven are a mark of masterpiece in art and tradition.
 Draped delicately, it is crafted to enhance the beauty of the bride on her D-day.

 A Brief History of Banarasi Silk Sarees